Ed's AV Handbook.com

 AMOLED (Active Matrix)

 AMOLED uses a thin-film-transistor (TFT) backplane to switch and control each sub-pixel of the display (on/off or more/less bright).
-This thin-film matrix switching permits up to UltraHD resolution.
-All OLED televisions are based on this active-matrix technology.
+This thin-film matrix switching currently permits up to UltraHD resolution.
+(8K resolution is on the horizon.)
+All OLED and IOLED televisions are based on this active-matrix technology.

 Super-AMOLED / WOLED

-WOLED, also reffered to as Super-AMOLED, pairs a fourth white sub-pixel with each set of red, green, and blue sub-pixels to create a complete single pixel.
-The extra white sub-pixel produces a brighter picture.
-However there are two versions of this technology.
+WOLED, also reffered to as Super-AMOLED, pairs a fourth white sub-pixel with sets of red, green, and blue sub-pixels to create a complete single pixel.
+The extra white sub-pixel increases brightness.
+There are two versions of this technology.

-The stacked mix of red, green, and blue OLED's creates white light.
-The white light of each stack is passed through a red, a green, or a blue filter to create the side by side RGB sub-pixels.
-The extra white sub-pixel is simply left unfiltered.
+The stacked mix of red, green, and blue LEDs are used to create white light.
+The white light stack is passed through a red, a green, or a blue filter to create the side by side RGB sub-pixels.
+The extra 4th white sub-pixel is simply left unfiltered.

 This LG method may seem odd and unnessarily complex.
 But this process is easier and cheaper to manufacture than side by side individual red, green, and blue OLED sub-pixels.

-To date, the lower cost LG method is winning in the market place.
-Samsung has pulled their higher cost version from the market.
-Sony, Panasonic, and others are implementing the LG panel.
+To date (July 2018) the lower cost LG method is wining the OLED market place battle.
+Samsung discontinued their higher cost version.
+Sony, Panasonic, and others are purchasing and implementing the LG panel for their sets.
+But Samsung and possibly another is about to re-enter the battle.

 The demise of plasma technology left many 'video-philes' in the lurch.
-Yes, plasma is better than LCD.
-But OLED promises even better performance.
-Plus OLED and possibly CLEDIS may transform living room walls into television screens of any size.
-That could eliminate the video projector and screen from home theater.
+Yes, plasma was better than LCD.
+But OLED technology now offers even better performance.

 |Ed's AV Handbook.com